-Revenue from sale of petroleum products is recognized at a point in time when the control of the goods has transferred from the Consortium Operator of the joint arrangement to the customer, which is typically upon delivery of the petroleum products to the customers.
-Revenue is measured at the fair value of the consideration received, excluding discounts, rebates, and other sales tax or duty.
-The Group has generally concluded that it is the principal in its revenue arrangements.
+Revenue from petroleum operation is recognized at a point in time when the control of the goods has transferred from the Consortium Operator, on behalf of the sellers, to the buyer at the delivery point.
+Revenue is measured at the fair value of the consideration received.